 Each boat is provided with a safety officer.
-Each safety officer is a Naval Academy Sailing volunteer coach who regularly participates in the Offshore sailing program at the Naval Academy.
-Each is qualified as a senior skipper and all are very knowledgeable big boat sailors.
+Each safety officer is qualified as a senior skipper and knowledgeable big boat sailors.

 - 1. The role of the safety officer is first and foremost to ensure the safety of the sailors, and second to ensure the safety of the equipment, in any Offshore (Big Boat) event hosted by the Naval Academy. - 2.
 POSITIONING: The safety officer SHALL be positioned aft in the vicinity of the backstay.
 They SHALL NOT move forward or below between the preparatory Signal and the finish except in the case of an emergency.
 They MAY move to windward or leeward to help the trim of the boat as long as they are in the vicinity of the backstay. - 3.
 The safety officer SHALL help you with: